Careers: Smart Grid Tecnology

 • Electrical engineering

 Alternative energy programs are an excellent entry point into the industry, providing training and work experience that can easily transition into smart grid careers.
-Certainly, the demand for workers trained in alternative energy management exists.
+Indeed, the demand for workers trained in alternative energy management exists.
 For example, George Berghorn, the director of Lansing Community College’s environment, design, and building technologies department, stated that “close to 100%” of his alternative energy graduates have already found jobs working in energy efficiency consulting and auditing.

-In the next 10 years, the smart grid will reach every household and business – while simultaneously creating hundreds of thousands of jobs.
+In the next ten years, the smart grid will reach every household and business – while simultaneously creating hundreds of thousands of jobs.
 Watch your local community college for new alternative energy and smart grid programs that can prepare you for the lucrative green-collar jobs of the future.

 Questions?
 Contact us on Facebook. @communitycollegereview